Financial-Times/origami/README.md

 ```
 The second argument that `oMessage` accepts is an [options object](#options), which can be used to change a message's style and functionality.

-If you're setting up a message without existing DOM elements, `oMessage` will construct an element for you when it is set up like this:
+If you're setting up a message without existing DOM elements, `oMessage` will construct an element for you when it is set up like this, as long as your markup contains an element with the data attribute `data-o-component=o-message`

 ```js
 const oMessage = require('o-message');